usherlabs/protobuf-zmq-rust-generator/README.md

 It's possible to use both patterns on the same service:
 Note: Currently, we only support building Server implementations with this package.
 Future updates may include client implementations.

+## Resources

+- [protobuf-zqm-ts-transport](https://github.com/usherlabs/protobuf-zqm-rust-generator): The NodeJS implementation that
+  permits us to communicate using this protocol
+- [ZeroMQ](https://zeromq.org/): The messaging library used to transmit data between processes
+- [Prost](https://github.com/tokio-rs/prost): The library used to generate Rust code from protobuf files

 ## Contributing